CephalofairGames/merc-packs-faq/index.md

 **Silent Knife** - See the General Note at the top of this section for rules involving money vs. loot tokens.
 Any specific references to gold are unchanged.

-**Tinkerer** - It is impossible for this FAQ to cover all the strange situations or edge cases for Chimeric Formula.
+**Tinkerer** - It is impossible for this FAQ to encompass all the potential interactions with this card, particularly when involving characters from other games.
+Your group is empowered to interpret ambiguity for your own table.
+If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on simpler cards and avoiding broken interactions.

 **Saw and Frosthaven Building 42** - <span class="hidden">Your Devout perk will work just as normal for the Temple, once it is built.
 Even though the cost for blessings is different between the games, you don't get any refunds.</span>